TemplatesNext/nx-responsive-menu/readme.txt

 == Description ==

 WordPress Responsive Menu plugin will help you to get a cool, highly customizable mobile menu plugin.
-Using this plugin you can easily convert your wordpress menu to a great, elegant looking sliding menu for all mobile devices.

 = Features: =
 * Fully responsive and works on all type of mobile devices.